BaNavyBlue/gygaxian-entity/README.md

 # Stats:
-Stat rolls are next follows the "Best 3 out of 4" approach.
+Stat rolls are first and follows the "Best 3 out of 4" approach.
 Stat Rolls show which Class and Race requirements are failed.
 User has the Option to keep or re-roll.
 The stat roll also auto rerolls upon what I'm calling cursed rolls (i.e.) when the constitution is so low the only playable class is illusionist and the other stats disqualify character from being an illusionist.
 # Sex:
 Next user can choose 1 of 5 sex's.
 (AD&D 1e only has 2).
 # Race: